 Each time our green-shirted volunteers build a new Tippy Tap, they take a GPS point that enables us to map our progress and plan our movements through the settlements.
 This map is updated regularly and published here.
 Besides installing tippy taps, the volunteers talk to residents of the homes where the tippy tap is installed, and explain the importance of hand washing.
 They also educate household members on COVID-19 and how to prevent it.
 More than 100,000 relevant flyers have been distribute to date (see publications section to download the flyers in six different languages).

 Home-Based Early Childhood Development and Food Security

 With the support of the Botnar Foundation and technical support from UNICEF and the EU, we have been testing a pilot programme to support children and their families to promote home-based Early Childhood Development during the COVID-19 pandemic.
 This is a natural extension of our other activities in these areas, as kindergartens are already important community hubs that we have used as central points during our sanitation programmes.

-Through this programme, kindergarten teachers are empowered to provide learning materials, food, information and support to the households of children enrolled in their centres.
-The teachers are developing activities for children, and guidance for parents to facilitate home-based learning and how to safeguard against COVID-19.
-The teachers engage with families in small sessions (numbers are limited and social distancing practiced), during which time the children are given learning materials for home use and food parcels.
+Through this programme, kindergarten teachers provide learning materials, food vouchers, information and support to the households of children enrolled in their centres.
+The teachers develop activities for children, and guidance for parents to facilitate home-based learning and how to safeguard against COVID-19.

 Regular updates on our progress with the Covid-19 Emergency Programme can be downloaded from our Publications page.